-1 Background, Purpose, Scope, and Resources of the EBFM Road Map information to, and education for management partners, stakeholders, and the public.1 NOAA Fisheries relies on EBFM to improve decisions with and for management partners on the trade-offs among and between fisheries (commercial, recreational, ceremonial, and subsistence), aquaculture, protected resources conservation and recovery,2 biodiversity, habitat management and restoration, and other human values and needs in communities that depend on ocean-related ecosystem services.
-Additionally, accelerating climate change will not only affect the physical environment, but also living habitats, whole ecosystems, human communities, and ocean use priorities, and thus is an important consideration of EBFM.
+1 Background, Purpose, Scope, and Resources of the EBFM Road Map

+NOAA's National Marine Fisheries Service (NOAA Fisheries) strongly supports implementation of Ecosystem-Based Fisheries Management (EBFM) as the best practice for management and stewardship of living marine resources.
+Doing so enables better engagement with, information to, and education for management partners, stakeholders, and the public.1 NOAA Fisheries relies on EBFM to improve decisions with and for management partners on the trade-offs among and between fisheries (commercial, recreational, ceremonial, and subsistence), aquaculture, protected resources conservation and recovery,2 biodiversity, habitat management and restoration, and other human values and needs in communities that depend on ocean-related ecosystem services.
+Additionally, accelerating climate change not only affects the physical environment, but also living habitats, whole ecosystems, human communities, and ocean use priorities, and thus is an important consideration of EBFM.